Mount Olive NJ Disorderly Conduct Lawyer

 Yelling, shouting profanities, fighting, rioting, shooting off loud fireworks, threatening violence, being drunk in public, and being rowdy and disruptive are all instances that can constitute disorderly conduct.
 Creating a dangerous condition, like fighting in a bar, is likely disorderly conduct as well (it may also be simple assault), as is screaming obscenities at a sporting event.
 And yelling coarse, offensive language at a fast food clerk who gave you the wrong order, screaming at a police officer giving you a ticket, or shoving someone during a music concert are also potential violations of New Jersey’s disorderly conduct statute, N.J.S.A.
 2C:33-2.
 The essence of this charge is that the behavior is aimed at the public and serves no valid purpose, other than the possibility of providing cause to annoy, threaten, or disturb another or others.
 Thus, the behavior or language exceeds the boundaries of a First Amendment right to free speech defense.

 If only a disorderly conduct charge is filed (and not aggravated assault or another indictable crime), the Mount Olive Municipal Court will hold a hearing for your first appearance, at which you will be read your charge or charges and answer with a plea of guilty, not guilty or no contest.
 If you plead not guilty and a trial is scheduled, a judge, not a jury, decides your case.
 Though a misdemeanor might not seem like much, the potential for jail time and a criminal record is significant.
+Like all other criminal charges in NJ, the charges must be proven beyond a reasonable doubt.
+The Mt Olive Municipal Prosecutor will present evidence usually witnesses (police officers and any other witnesses) and present evidence (videos, damage to property, pictures, etc.) and then the Mount Olive Judge will make a ruling – either guilty or not guilty (innocent).

 Penalties for a Mount Olive Disorderly Conduct Offense